heet-mewada/SBMP-NOTES/sem3/DBS/CHAP1.md

 ## Naive Users #DEF
 Unsophisticated users(end users) that are not concerned with the DB or its programs.
 These users interact with the DB through an interface but cannot modify the DB in any way except their own entry.
 ## Application Programmers #DEF
-Users that interact with the DB using programs through DML(Data Manipulation Language) and RAD(Rapid development tools).
+Users that interact with the DB using programs through [[#DML DEF]](Data Manipulation Language) and RAD(Rapid development tools).
 RAD allows application programmers to construct forms and reports with minimal efforts.
 ## Sophisticated Users #DEF
+Users that interact with the DB using data query languages or by using tools like data analysis tools.
+They don’t interact using programs like [[#Application Programmers DEF]] but interact using [[#SQL DEF]] queries that directly interact with the query processor.
+## Specialized Users #DEF
+Users who write specialized database applications such as computer-aided design systems, knowledge base and expert systems, systems that store data with complex data types.

+# Data Models #EXP
+A collection of tools that help with describing data, relations between data, data constraints and semantics.
+There are multiple data models such as [[#ER Model EXP]], Relational Model, there are older models that are still used such as Network Model and Hierarchical Model.

+## ER Model #EXP